rishi9504/SystemDesign/README.md

 # SystemDesign
 All things related to system design.

+## How to improve API performance?
+Pagination, async logging, caching, payload compression, connection pool

+## What is a CI/CD Pipeline?

+## Types of memory and storage----

+## SQL Query execution Order?

+## How to design effective and safe APIs?

+Use resource names(nouns)
+Use Plurals
+Idempotency
+Use versioning
+Query after soft deletion
+pagination
+Sorting
+Filtering
+Secure Access
+Resource cross reference
+Add an item to a cart
+Rate limit

+## What is SSO?
+How do we use SSO?

+## State system design acronyms.
+CAP
+BASE
+SOLID
+KISS

 ## What is availability and partition tolerance?

 Availability and partition tolerance are two properties of a distributed system.
 The CAP theorem states that a distributed system can only provide two of the following properties at the same time: